debods/DigiHubInstaller/README.md

 -------------
 Ensure the Operating System you are installing on has an active Internet connection and, if you intend to use a GPS, it is connected and working.

-**Note:** *python3, wget and curl will be installed as part of the process if not already available and will NOT be removed if DigiHub is removed.*
+**Note:** *python3, wget and curl will be installed as part of the process if not already available and will NOT be removed if DigiHub is removed.
+The system will also be updated.*

 Issue the following commands: